The leadership team at Local Solutions are supported by an experienced team of trustees, who meet every 2 months.

 Robert Owen JP, DL

 Robert was educated at Booker Avenue School, Quarry Bank High School and Liverpool Polytechnic where he obtained a Diploma in Architecture in 1973.
 He was a founding partner, in 1980, of Owen Ellis Architects and, prior to retirement in April 2012, was one of four directors of the practice which has specialisms in Social Housing, Further and Higher Education, Commercial and Retail Development, the Health and Care Home Sectors and Rail Infrastructure.
 The practice gained extensive experience of working with charitable bodies and a range of religious denominations.
 In April 2012 Robert took up a post as a lay chair of Fitness to Practise panels in London, Edinburgh, Cardiff and Belfast for the Nursing and Midwifery Council.
 He has served as a magistrate on the Liverpool bench since his appointment as a Justice of the Peace in 1980 and from 2004 was Chair of the bench’s Youth Panel for five years.
-In 2003 he became a Trustee of Local Solutions and was Chairman of its Board of Trustees up until 2006.
+In 2003 he became a Trustee of Local Solutions and was Chairman of its Board of Trustees from 2007 until 2016.
 Robert was commissioned as a Deputy Lieutenant of Merseyside in early 2013 and was High Sheriff of Merseyside in 2015/16.

 Rev. Dr. Crispin Pailing